-The U.S. Supreme Court on April 26 took up the question of whether a death row inmate may use federal civil rights law to challenge a state's manner of execution
+The U.S. Supreme Court on April 26 took up the question of whether a death row inmate may use federal civil rights law to challenge a state's manner of execution.
+Clarence Hill

 Because the Supremes accepted Hill's appeal on the question of whether inmates may use Reconstruction-era civil rights law to challenge the method of execution, the justices reportedly focused much of their questioning on whether Hill could suggest another, more humane execution method.
 (A separate appeal, filed in February by a death row inmate in Tennessee styled Abdur'Rahman v.
 Bredesen directly challenging lethal injection as unconstitutionally cruel is currently pending before the court.)
 The civil rights statute requires an alternative be shown without that, Chief Justice John G. Roberts noted, Hill's appeal would appear to be a challenge to his death sentence, a route that Hill has already exhausted.
 A decision in the case is expected this summer.